chuckrunge/sidacoja/README.md

 	fire();

 This is all that's required to create a RowCache and write it to an output file.
+JDBC uses a URL string instead of a file path/file name.
+The table name is passed as a separate parameter [ setTable("table") ], and can be overidden in JDBC output [ setOutputTable("outputTable") ].

 Optionally, specific columns can be selected by name by passing them in as a String array.